ailothh/Weather_Satellite/README.md

 **Setting Requirements and Timelines:** At the outset, we carefully defined clear project requirements and set realistic timelines for each phase.
 This helped us stay organized, ensure we met our milestones, and deliver a working product on time.

-****Learning and Applying Skills:** This project allowed us to apply a range of programming skills, from backend development in Python to frontend development with HTML, CSS, and JavaScript.
-We used React to build the interface, Python for backend data processing, and integrated dynamic APIs for real-time data updates.
+****Learning and Applying Skills:** This project allowed us to apply a range of programming skills such as getting started working with API's.
+We used Tkinter to display the GUI to the user.

 **Technologies Used:**
-Frontend: HTML, CSS, JavaScript (React)
-Backend: Python
+Python
 Version Control: Git, GitHub
-Deployment: GitHub Pages

 In Development
 --
---Interface made in React to display content hosted on Gitpages.
+--Interface made in React utilizing JS, HTML, CSS, to display content hosted on Gitpages.